GET IN TOUCH

 Why Tax Garnishment Is Different

-• The Consumer Credit Protection Act limits how much of your disposable earnings can be garnished, but tax garnishments often reach a higher percentage of your wages than ordinary garnishments.
+The Consumer Credit Protection Act limits how much of your disposable earnings can be garnished for ordinary debts, but tax garnishments often reach a higher percentage of your wages.
+Washington state law offers even stronger exemptions than federal law for consumer and private student loan debts, but those protections do not apply to debts involving state or federal taxes.

 Legal Authority and Governing Agencies